 Inclusive holiday parties at work are more important than ever.
 The number of people who consider Christmas a religious holiday is declining, and workplace experience managers and HR teams are (finally!) looking beyond Santa to recognize other religions, cultures, and traditions.

 Related reading: 15 inclusive holiday greetings to use this December

-You can further your diversity, equity, inclusion, and belonging goals by showing that everyone is not just welcome, but included at the end-of-the-year winter celebration.
+You can further your diversity, equity, inclusion, and belonging goals by showing that everyone is not just welcome, but actively included at your end-of-the-year winter celebration.
 A party can actually be huge in helping your employees feel seen, valued, and engaged.

 1. Ask for employee input.

 What date should we have the inclusive holiday work party?
 Should it be a potluck?
 Should we do a gift exchange?
 Where should we have it?
 Ask your team.
 Send out a quick survey to your employees asking these questions in yes/no format.